SocksTheWolf/L4D2Bridge/README.md

 #### Mob Sizes

 These are the ranges for each type of mob spawn size in the server commands list.
-The Rand value is when the mob size is not provided in the actions array.
+The `Rand` setting is when the mob size is not provided (using `SpawnMob`).

 #### Negative Weights

 These are the weights for each of the negative-based Actions with their weightings from 1-100 on how often they should appear.
 These are used to calculate what affect is used when a rule with the action `RandomNegative` is executed.
 If a negative action is not specified, it will not be randomly chosen when `RandomNegative` is executed.
+This field is also used to determine `RandomSepcialInfected` roll spawn chances.

 ---